hipay/hipay-docs/hipay-enterprise-sdk-magento_2/04-Platform-configuration.md

 ![legend](images/notification_url.png)

-## Customized notifications
+## Customize notifications

-If you choose to customize the fields send in the notification, be aware that *"operation"* field is mandatory.
-Refunds depends on it.
+If you choose to customize the fields sent in the notifications, please be aware that the *"operation"* field is mandatory.
+Refunds depend on it.